demjana/java-generics-practice/README.md

  Detailed description: https://en.wikipedia.org/wiki/Circular_buffer

-- First of all you have to define the size of buffer  in the constructor.
+- First of all, you have to define the size of buffer  in the constructor.
 ```
   public RingBuffer(int limit, Class<T> componentType) {
     this.elements = (T[]) Array.newInstance(componentType, limit);